kubernetes-sigs/cluster-api-provider-aws/README.md

 4. **Deploying the cluster-api stack manifests**

-    Add your aws credentials to the `addons.yaml` file in base64 format:
+    Add your AWS credentials to the `addons.yaml` file (in base64 format).
+You can either do this manually or use the `examples/render-aws-secrets.sh`.

+    The easy deployment is:

+    ```sh
+    ./examples/render-aws-secrets.sh examples/addons.yaml | kubectl apply -f -
+    ```

+    The manual deployment is:

     ``` sh
     $ echo -n 'your_id' | base64
     $ echo -n 'your_key' | base64
+    $ kubectl apply -f examples/addons.yaml
     ```

     Deploy the components:

     ```sh
-    $ kubectl apply -f examples/addons.yaml
     $ kubectl apply -f examples/cluster-api-server.yaml
     $ kubectl apply -f examples/provider-components.yml
     ```